Life insurance explained

 Life insurance cover provides your beneficiaries with a lump sum payment in the event of your death.
 As a general rule, you should aim to have enough cover to pay all large debts and provide your family or other dependants with a lump sum that can be invested to earn an income to replace your lost earnings.

-For more information please read our Life insurance guide.
+For more information please read our Personal insurance guide.

 Total and permanent disablement cover